 Secrecy properties may also be expressed in a form that is invariant under bundle equivalences.
-We say (temporarily) that a value t is uncompromised in $\mathcal C$ if for every $\mathcal C'$ equivalent to $\mathcal C$, there is no node $n \in \mathcal C'$ such that $\operatorname{term}(n) = t$.
+We say (temporarily) that a value t is uncompromised in C if for every C' equivalent to C, there is no node $n \in C'$ such that term(n) = t.
 In this form, a value is uncompromised if the penetrator cannot extract it in explicit form without further cooperation of primary strands.
 When stated in this form, the assertion that a value is uncompromised is invariant under bundle equivalences.

-4 Paths, Normal Bundles, Efficient Bundles
+4 Paths, Normal Bundles, Effi cient Bundles

 We will now introduce the paths through bundles, and examine some special forms of bundle, such that every bundle is equivalent (in our sense) to a bundle in each of these special forms.
 [8] contains the proofs that we omit here.
-The notation $m \longmapsto n$ means:
+The notation $m \mapsto n$ means: